• Home

 There needs to be a greater reliance on the market when dealing with the issue of real costs.
 For the state or other government agency to see a need and simply respond to the need itself and not to the needs of the community as a whole, is not the action of a responsible person.
 We need to understand the cost of our policy.
 We need to respond in a way that is verifiably the right way because it produces the most value for the lowest cost.

 To understand how the principle of subsidiarity works, which is the same way the mechanisms of the market work, imagine an island called Aprioria.
-Aprioria represents a place and a people and comprise a closed market.
+Aprioria represents a place and a people and is a closed market.
 All of its costs are contained within the Apriorian economy.
 There are no avenues for externalization.
-Residents are free citizens.
-There are no subjects, and no one views another as his or her master.
-An apriorian notices a parent is not looking after their child.
+Residents are citizens.
+There are no subjects, and no one views another as his or her master or servant.

 Aprioria has standards of childcare with verifiable indices, such as scholarly achievements, cleanliness and other requirements.
 Parents are held accountable for the care of their children.